AlexanderSeryakov/hotel-bookings/README.md

 ---

-### Before starting the project, don`t forget to create a .env file
+### Before starting the project, don`t forget to create a .env file in project root

 > example .env file for local setup
 ```